-Freezing meat is a great way to reduce the amount of times you need to make a trip to the grocery store.
+Freezing meat is a great way to reduce the number of times you need to make a trip to the grocery store.
 If you are freezing meat, make sure that all of the air is out when you are packaging the pieces.
-The tighter the package, the more fresh the meat will be when you thaw it.
+The tighter the package, the fresher the meat will be when you thaw it.

 To thaw meat, we recommend placing the packaged piece in the fridge for about 24 hours.
-Thawing meat on a countertop can cause irregularities in the meat as well as the outside being more susceptible to bacteria.
+Thawing meat on a countertop can cause irregularities in the meat and increase susceptibility to bacteria.